ciscops/colabot/README.md

 # note .env is a shell file so there can't be spaces around =
 ```

-Build and run the bot:
+To locally build and run the bot:
 ```
 docker-compose up
 ```